CABBI ABCs: A Guide to Our Scientific Terms

 Lignin: A complex, oxygen-containing compound that is a key component of the cell wall of plants.
 With cellulose, lignin forms the chief constituent of wood, acting as a natural “glue.”
 It also plays an important role in conducting water within the vascular cells in plant stems.
 It is second only to cellulose as the most abundant organic material on Earth, though it has relatively few industrial uses other than as a fuel.
 (See related definitions for “lignocellulose” and other terms in this section.)

-Lignocellulose: A generic term for describing the main constituents in most plants – namely, cellulose, hemicelluloses, and lignin.
+Lignocellulose: A generic term for describing the main constituents in most plants — namely, cellulose, hemicelluloses, and lignin.
 Lignocellulose is a complex mix of proteins, polymers, and polysaccharides (or polycarbohydrates).
 Lignocellulosic biomass consists of a variety of materials with distinctive physical and chemical characteristics; it is the non-starch based fibrous part of plant material.
 Compared with the production of ethanol from first-generation feedstocks, the use of lignocellulosic biomass is more complicated because the polysaccharides are more stable and the pentose sugars are not readily fermentable by the yeast Saccharomyces cerevisiae.
-CABBI Conversion researchers engineer yeasts to produce biofuels and chemicals from lignocellulose derived from CABBI feedstocks.
-(See related definitions for the cell wall components in this section.)
+CABBI Conversion researchers are engineering several yeasts to produce biofuels and chemicals from lignocellulose derived from CABBI feedstocks.
+(See related definitions for the cell wall components in this section and yeasts under In the Lab below.)

 Miscane: A cross between sugarcane and miscanthus (Saccharum hybrid × Miscanthus spp.).
 This cross breeding was originally focused (decades ago) on transferring disease resistance genes from miscanthus to sugarcane, primarily in Southeast Asia.